SModelS/smodels-utils/combinations/README.rst

 This folder is all about combining different analyses, and finding the best combination.
+Including the artificial model builder.
+Try: ./randomWalk.py -h